 1. A freelance proofreader with five years of experience would charge $50 an hour.
 (Five years of experience means that she will have a better reputation.)

 2. A freelance proofreader with one year’s experience would charge $25 per hour.
-(One year’s experience means that she will be younger and less proved, so may be more attractive to the client.)
+(One year’s experience means that she will be younger and less proved, so maybe more attractive to the client.)

-After taking a look at the competition and seeing how much other translators charge, you can determine an estimated value for your services.
+After taking a look at the competition and seeing how many other translators charge, you can determine an estimated value for your services.
 If you’re new in the industry, for instance, just charge a reasonable rate.